Columbine effect: Notable cases

+Steven Kazmierczak, the perpetrator of the 2008 Northern Illinois University shooting, referenced fascination about Harris and Klebold, admiring how they planned to use propane bombs to create chaos.

 In 2011, Tristan van der Vlis shot and killed six people in a shopping mall in Alphen aan den Rijn in the Netherlands before taking his own life.
 He was obsessed with the Columbine shootings.
-The date he chose for his attack was April 9, which was the birthday of Eric Harris, and he started shooting at 12:08 pm, the time when Harris died by suicide.
+The date he chose for his attack was April 9, Eric Harris' birthday, and he started shooting at 12:08 pm, the approximate time that Harris died by suicide.

 In June 2014, a married couple, Jerad and Amanda Miller, shot and killed two Las Vegas police officers and an intervening civilian before being confronted by police.
 Jerad Miller was fatally shot by an officer while Amanda Miller died by suicide shortly afterwards.
-They both talked about committing "the next Columbine" and idolized Harris and Klebold according to a neighbor's account.
+They both talked about committing "the next Columbine" and idolized Harris and Klebold, according to a neighbor's account.

 The Tumblr fandom gained widespread media attention in February 2015 after three of its members conspired to commit a mass shooting at a Halifax mall on Valentine's Day.
 In 2017, two 15-year-old school boys from Northallerton, England, were charged with conspiracy to murder after becoming infatuated with the crime and "hero-worshipping" Harris and Klebold.

 Randy Stair, the perpetrator of the Eaton Township Weis Markets shooting had a fascination with the Columbine High School massacre and Eric Harris and Dylan Klebold.
 In his writings, Stair called the Columbine shooters his heroes, wishing he could have met them, and said Harris was his idol out of the two boys.

 The 2018 Perm school stabbing occurred in Perm, Russia on the morning of January 15, 2018.
 The perpetrators, 16-year-old former student Lev Bijakov and tenth-grader Alexander Buslidze attacked students and a teacher with knives, after which they attempted suicide.
 As a result of the attack, 15 people were injured, including the perpetrators.
 The two teens were said to be inspired by Harris and Klebold.
+A similar Columbine-inspired copycat attack previously occurred on 5 September 2017 in Ivanteyevka, and later on 19 January in Ulan-Ude, and 18 April in Sterlitamak.

 The Kerch Polytechnic College massacre appears to be a copycat crime.
-The shooter wore a white shirt which said "Hatred" (in Russian), one fingerless glove, planted bombs, and died by suicide with a shotgun in the library, all very similar to Harris' outfit and suicide.
+The shooter wore a white shirt which said "НЕНАВИСТЬ" ("HATRED" in Russian), one fingerless glove, planted bombs, and died by suicide with a shotgun in the library, all apparent references to the Columbine massacre.